 Your health plan may have a special phone number you can call to find out if you have

-will pay.
+the plan will pay.
 There may be restrictions on where you get services.

 If you don’t have health insurance or your insurance does not cover mental health,